surprise me

 Who I am

 Hard to say.
-To be honest, I suspect there is something odd with the verb to be.
-I ended up thinking that I am what I do — this way of thinking keeps me motivated to do things that make me feel well.
-Read about my backround in /bio.
+Honestly, I suspect there is something sinister about the verb to be.
+I eventually came to think that I am what I do — this way of thinking keeps me motivated to do things that make me feel good.
+Learn more about my background at

 A pressing nightmare in front of me

 I spend delightful hours reading about philosophy and physics.
 I am fascinated by how scientific knowledge evolves.
-This interest pushes me along a path in the landscape of the history of physics and epistemology.
+This interest drives me along a path through the landscape of the history of physics and epistemology.
 Why all of this?
-I think because I have the same nightmare that Ludwig Boltzmann had.
+I think it's because I share the same nightmare that Ludwig Boltzmann had.

 I always feel a pressing nightmare that it is a puzzle that I am alive at all.
 Likewise the existence of the world is a puzzle, and that the world is exactly as it is.
 A science which could resolve these puzzles would become a genuine queen and its name would be philosophy.